jmejia8/cnn-projects/reports/report4.md

-A second experimentation is for sampling latent variables of a proposed autoencoder and observe which patterns the autoencoder can learns.
+A second experimentation is for sampling latent variables of a proposed autoencoder and observe which patterns the autoencoder can learn.

 ![JANet-$N$ autoencoder.
 The number of neurons for each layer is at bottom of the respective layer.](img-ae/ae.png){ width=100% #fig:janet}

-Following section is used to solve an interesting problem about encode grayscale images corrupted by salt-and-pepper noise.

 # Methodology